A Better Way Financial

 Social Security Tip No. 1 – Go Beyond the Basics

 As we mentioned earlier, many people know how the benefits of Social Security can increase the longer you wait to take them.
-Many financial advisors out there will tell you the basics.
+There are many financial advisors out there who will tell you the basics.
 They’ll talk to you about your full retirement age and how if you wait to take your Social Security until age 70, you can get an 8% increase in benefits each year between your full retirement age and 70.

 Social Security Tip No. 2 – Have a Plan